Disaster Mutual Assistance Plan

 Participants in the DMAP Program are asked to complete an Equipment Inventory and sign a Confidentiality and Non-Compete Agreement.
 Participants agree that in the event the Association calls them on behalf of another member needing assistance, the participant will respond favorably by offering to perform the services needed in a confidential manner subject to the following guidelines:

 - Any relationship with the customer will be disclosed at the beginning of discussion between the firm outsourcing the work and the firm performing the work.
 This disclosure includes having the customer on a prospective call list.

 - All discussions and outsourcing of the work will be strictly confidential and be conducted under the highest ethical standards.

-- The printer or graphic arts firm performing the work shall agree not to contact the customer or solicit work from the customer for a period of one year.
+- The printer or graphic arts firm performing the work agrees not to contact the customer or solicit work from the customer for a period of one year.

 - The work will be performed at reasonable trade prices, which are mutually agreed upon between the firm outsourcing the work and the firm performing the work.

 We also have a Disaster Planning Mutual Assistance Guide to assist with planning your company’s course of action should you experience a business interruption.
 Planning and preparation will help smooth your journey through any potential adversity.